The Farm (Tennessee): Recent status

 The Farm's population is approximately 200; residents are mostly baby boomers (about 70%), many of whom have lived on The Farm for most of its existence.
 Those interested in becoming residents are encouraged to visit during the bi-annual Farm Experience Weekend, which provides a glimpse into how the community operates and functions.

 In 2004, the Wholeo Dome (a geodesic dome fourteen feet in diameter and seven feet tall, covered with curved stained glass panels) was installed at The Farm.
 It was created in 1974 by artist Caroling Geary.
 In May 2010 repairs were completed on the Wholeo Dome, but is currently in storage due to issues with the lead in stained glass artwork.

-The Farm maintains contact with some of its 4000-plus former members through email lists, social media forums, an annual reunion each summer, and through the work of its nonprofit organizations.
+The Farm maintains contact with some of its 4,000-plus former members through email lists, social media forums, an annual reunion each summer, and through the work of its nonprofit organizations.
 Former members have gone on to become leaders in many different fields and endeavors, maintaining a sense of right livelihood and a commitment to the betterment of the world.

 Social and family issues

-Stephen Gaskin believed that marriage was a sacred act and that, "For a community to exist in harmony and balance, both kinds of energy had to be nurtured, and most importantly shared."
+Stephen Gaskin believed that marriage was a sacred act and that "for a community to exist in harmony and balance, both kinds of energy had to be nurtured, and most importantly shared."
 Seriousness and commitment were required in marriage.
-With the exception of the Rhythm Method, in the early years birth control was frowned upon, and abortions were prohibited in the community.
+With the exception of the rhythm method, in the early years birth control was frowned upon, and abortions were prohibited in the community.
 As an alternative to abortion, the Farm publicly offered to deliver any baby for free and then to find a loving family to raise the child.
-If the birth mother ever wanted the child she could have it back, and ultimately most kept their baby.
+If the birth mother ever wanted the child she could have it back, and ultimately most kept their babies.
 Childbearing was natural, and births were attended by midwives.
 Premarital sex was greatly discouraged, and most couples on the Farm were married.

 Projects

 The Farm has its own electrical crew, composting crew, farming crew, communications, construction & demolition crew, clinic, firewood crew, alternative energy crew, motor pool, laundromat, tofu plant, bakery, school and ambulance service.
 It established The Book Publishing Company, which has published the works of the Gaskins and other Farm members.
-The Farm's midwifery school and Ina May Gaskin's germinal book Spiritual Midwifery are well known throughout the world for their emphasis on maternal and newborn compassion, safety and high success rates for natural home birth.
+The Farm's midwifery school and Ina May Gaskin's germinal book Spiritual Midwifery emphasize maternal and newborn compassion, safety and natural home birth.

 They also run a "soy dairy", which developed and later marketed a soymilk ice "cream" called "Ice-Bean", and a vegetable store in the town of Summertown.